The Programs of Study

 Graduate Coordinator: Jennifer Bown

-Teaching Opportunity: Students in the SLaT program will typically have the opportunity to teach one or more classes in their language of emphasis.
+Teaching Opportunity: Students in the SLaT program typically have the opportunity to teach one or more classes in their language of emphasis.
 If such an opportunity is not offered through the student’s language department, students are strongly encouraged to gain teaching experience in another second language teaching setting.

 Office of Digital Humanities: Students in the Second Language Teaching program may utilize facilities in the HLR for computer-assisted language instruction and research.

-The Foreign Language Student Residence: Students who desire a more intensive language study experience and practical application of the language under the direction of faculty and native residents may apply to live in the FLSR.
+The Foreign Language Student Residence (FLSR): Students who desire a more intensive language study experience and practical application of the language under the direction of faculty and native residents may apply to live in the FLSR.
 All activities in the individual apartments in the residence are conducted in the foreign language.
 Housing is available for men and women in Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Spanish, and Russian languages.
 Graduate students may participate in this program as students or as native speaker resident facilitators.

 Partial tuition scholarships are available.
 Applicants may also contact directly the department of their language of emphasis to apply for teaching assistantships.